nordicshare/senz_hass_deprecated/README.md

 ### Setup

-Request a client_id and client_secret from the manufacturer and enter following lines to `configuration.yaml`
+Request a client_id and client_secret from the [manufacturer SENZ/Raychem](https://api.senzthermostat.nvent.com/).
+Ask for a set of credentials for Home Assistant integration.
+Enter following lines to `configuration.yaml`

 ```yaml
 senz: